 Updating Smart Contracts

 A contract itself cannot be replaced while still keeping the same contract address on the blockchain.
-Several methods exist that all use some kind of indirection that allow smart contracts to be replaced with newer versions and still use the same address.
+A few methods exist that all use some kind of indirection that allow smart contracts to be replaced with newer versions and still use the same address.

 A contract relay forwards all incoming calls to a designated address using the DELEGATECALL opcode.